 With more than 70 recumbent effigies and imposing tombs, the necropolis of the basilica is considered today as the most important ensemble of funerary sculptures dating from the 12th to the 16th century.
-The cathedral basilica of Saint-Denis shelters funeral effigies of illustrious figures such as François Ier, or Catherine de Médicis, and other less known figures such as Bertrand du Guesclin, crown servant, Jean et Blanche de France, children of Saint-Louis and also Louis X Le Hutin (the quarreler).
+The cathedral basilica of Saint-Denis shelters funeral effigies of illustrious figures such as Francis I of France, or Henry II of France and Catherine of Medici, and other less known figures such as Bertrand du Guesclin, crown servant, Jean et Blanche de France, children of Saint-Louis and also Louis X the Stubborn.

 The project to reassemble the north tower and spire of the St-Denis Basilica is currently under study.
 The tower and spire would be reassembled according to the plans of François Debret, the architect who was in charge of restoring the Basilica in the 19th century.
 Find out more about reassembling the spire.